ffb-arena/fa-private-temp/README.md

 # Florr-Arena

-How to use
+## How to use
-Make sure you have Node.js, npm installed
+Make sure you have [Node.js](https://nodejs.org/en/download/) installed
-Run node index
+cd to the root where you cloned this/downloaded the files Run `npm i` followed by `node index`
 Go to localhost:9700

 ## Files and folders